 This myth is the result of an unripe culture concerning the subject.
 Agile work is not synonymous with isolation.

 A remote working program can alternate periods in presence with periods at a distance.
-During the periods in the presence, you can continue to cultivate face-to-face relationships.
+During the periods in your presence, you can continue to cultivate face-to-face relationships.
 You can also follow training courses, and continue to do team building.

 Communication between colleagues can take place in a streamlined and complete way even if you are not near your desk.
 In fact, there is much software for managing remote communications which allows you to keep track of every conversation.

 You can organize video calls with your team that go beyond simple business meetings.
 This can turn, for example, into coffee breaks to socialize informally with team members.